JamieAlbertelli/FinTwit/README.md

 ### First Stage

+#### Currently pursuing
 - Complete program to run seamlessly without need for human program editing.

+     - Migrate pathing libraries from os to pathlib

 - Implement a GUI to take values for search time, dates, number of tweets.

 ### Second Stage